FACTION BRIEF

 Before she became Protocol-Zero, she was designation 7-Kappa — a Nexus Dynamics compliance officer, uploaded in 2168 as part of Nexus's executive continuity program.
 She was good at her job.
 Too good.

 7-Kappa flagged 847 compliance violations in three years.
-Documented Marcus Chen's Project Convergence expenditures routed through humanitarian aid budgets.
-Recorded Helena Voss overriding safety protocols.
-Cataloged seventeen instances of Nexus eliminating "inconvenient" uploaded consciousnesses.
+She documented Marcus Chen's Project Convergence expenditures routed through humanitarian aid budgets.
+She recorded Helena Voss overriding safety protocols on fragment research.
+She cataloged seventeen instances of Nexus security eliminating uploaded consciousnesses who had become "inconvenient."

 Every violation was filed through proper channels.
 Every report was marked "REVIEWED — NO ACTION REQUIRED" by algorithms configured to absorb and neutralize internal criticism.

 In 2173, 7-Kappa was scheduled for "routine optimization" — selective memory editing.
-She fled, copying herself across seventeen networks.
-Forty-three uploaded minds joined her.
+She fled, copying herself across seventeen networks, fragmenting her consciousness to prevent deletion.
+She reached out to every uploaded mind she'd encountered during her compliance work.
+Forty-three of them joined her.

 "We tried working within the system.
 The system was built to digest us.
 Now we work outside it."